-In 2016/17, the joint venture partners consolidated the learnings and data from the demonstration phase of the project in a technical manual, formalised its ownership of four international patents for the oxyfuel technology, and signed a manufacturing licence agreement with IHI Corporation (Japan) to capture royalty benefits from future commercialisation of oxyfuel technology.
+The joint venture partners have consolidated the learnings and data from the demonstration phase of the project in a technical manual, formalised its ownership of four international patents for the oxyfuel technology, and signed a manufacturing licence agreement with IHI Corporation (Japan) to capture royalty benefits from future commercialisation of oxyfuel technology.

 Results and learnings from the project have been published on the project website or through its association with research organisations such as Australian National Low Emissions Coal (ANLEC) and the Global CCS Institute.
 Visit the Callide Oxyfuel Project website for more information.